beckham-lab/AlphaFold-PETase-PDBs/README.md

 Erickson E, Gado JE, Avilan L, *et al*. **Sourcing thermotolerant poly(ethylene terephthalate) hydrolase scaffolds from natural diversity**. *Nature Catalysis*, 2022.
 [Insert DOI Link](https://www.nature.com/natcatal/)

-The enzymes are named according to their phylogenetic groupings (Group 1: 101, 102, etc., Group2: 201, 202, etc) and the structure files for each enzyme denote models derived with different random seed (PETcan101_0, PETcan102_1, etc.).
-Different random seeds to do result in signficantly different structures for compact folds, but there may be greater differences in awkward structures.
+The enzymes are named according to their phylogenetic groupings (Group 1: 101, 102, etc., Group2: 201, 202, etc) and the structure files for each enzyme denote models derived with different random seeds (PETcan101_0, PETcan102_1, etc.).
+Different random seeds do not result in signficantly different structures for compact folds, but there may be greater differences in awkward structures.

 Additional biochemical and structural data for these enzymes can be found in the paper.